adela-marin/first-big-hw-dsa/readme3.txt

 III.
 Input
 	The input file ("input.txt") contains variable declarations followed by a single left-handed expression that uses the variables within parentheses.
-	Possible operators include addition (+), subtraction (-), multiplication (*), division (/), and modulus (%).
+	Possible operators include addition (+), subtraction (-), multiplication (*), division (/), and modulo (%).
 	Variable names range from A to Z, followed by '=' and an integer value.
+	The expression has to be written in parentheses.
+	Example:
+		A=9
+		B=100
+		(A+B-A)

 IV.
 Error Handling
 	The program handles various error scenarios, including:
-		Invalid operators.
+		- invalid operators
-		Invalid numerical values and/or variable names.
+		- invalid numerical values and/or variable names
-		Using undefined variables in expressions.
+		- using undefined variables in expressions
-		Division by zero.
+		- division by zero

+VI.
+Edge Cases
+	The most important edge cases for this program are presented below.
+	For the following cases, the output consists in a corresponding message
+	1. for defining the variables
+		- if an operand is not a letter from A to Z
+		- if the operator is not '='
+		- if the assigned value is not an integer

+	2. for expression
+		- if the operands are not letters from A to Z, or the operators are not valid
+		- if a letter (variable) was not defined
+		- if there is any division by 0
+		- if the parentheses are not correctly used (not well balanced)
+		- if there are any parentheses, correctly opened and closed, but they do not contain any expression (empty parentheses)
+		- if the expression starts with any operator which is not the substraction one (if it is of the type (-(A+B)), then it is correct, but if it is like (/(A+B)), it is not)
+		- if the expression ends with any operator
+		- if the expression contains succesive operatos (for example, (A+-B))